Brian Stokes

 Brian Alexander Stokes (born September 7, 1979) is an American former professional baseball pitcher.
-He played for the Tampa Bay Devil Rays, New York Mets, and Los Angeles Angels of Anaheim of Major League Baseball.
+He played in Major League Baseball (MLB) for the Tampa Bay Devil Rays, New York Mets, and Los Angeles Angels of Anaheim.

 Early life

 Stokes was born in Montclair, California, and graduated from Jurupa Valley High School.
 He played college baseball at Riverside Community College in California.